OpenNebula/docs/source/advanced_components/cloud_bursting/introh.rst

 Overview
 ================================================================================

 Cloud bursting is a model in which the local resources of a Private Cloud are combined with resources from remote Cloud providers.
-The remote provider could be a commercial Cloud service, such as Amazon EC2 or Microsoft Azure.
+The remote provider could be a commercial Cloud service, such as Amazon EC2, Microsoft Azure or even OpenNebula based clouds.
 Such support for cloud bursting enables highly scalable hosting environments.

 |image0|